Sponsorships

 Looking ahead, David will take the stage at the upcoming Finisher’s Banquet in Nome to honor this year’s recipient in front of the Iditarod community.

-Pike Dog Wellness Humanitarian Award - Jr. Iditarod
+Jr. Iditarod - Pike Dog Wellness Humanitarian Award

-The Pike Dog Wellness Humanitarian Award recognizes Junior Iditarod mushers who demonstrate exceptional dog care while maintaining a competitive team.
+The Pike Dog Wellness Humanitarian Award recognizes Jr. Iditarod mushers who demonstrate exceptional dog care while maintaining a competitive team.
 Selected by the Jr. Iditarod veterinary team, this award celebrates young athletes who lead with responsibility, respect, and partnership with their dogs.

 Beginning in 2026, Pike Dog Wellness committed to a five-year sponsorship of the award, supporting the next generation of mushers with a $2,000 scholarship and engraved trophy each year.